frederic-perez/AmE-dictionary/data/idioms.md

 __pick someone or something apart__ :dart: To analyze and criticize someone or something negatively. _You didn’t review her performance; you just picked her apart._ _Stop picking yourself apart._
 __pick someone up__ :two::hammer: _I learned about picking ourselves up when we fall._
 __pick up after (someone or oneself)__ :dart::two: To collect and put away a mess that someone or oneself has left around. _You really need to pick up after yourself if you’re going to use my workshop._
-__pick up on (something)__ :dart::two: To detect or notice something; to become alert to or aware of something. _There are a lot of mature jokes in this cartoon that I never picked up on as a kid._
+__pick up on (something)__ :dart::three: To detect or notice something; to become alert to or aware of something. _There are a lot of mature jokes in this cartoon that I never picked up on as a kid._
 __pick up steam__
-__pick up__ :three::hammer: _Mindset change is not about picking up a few tricks._ _He will pick up the tool?_
+__pick up__ :four::hammer: _Mindset change is not about picking up a few tricks._ _He will pick up the tool?_
-__pick your poison__
+__pick your poison__ :two::hammer:
 __pick-and-shovel work__
-__pick-me-up__ Something used to improve a person’s mood or level of energy. _After a long week, I needed a pick-me-up, so I stopped by the salon to get a pedicure._ _I was so drowsy on the way to work, so I stopped by the coffee shop for a little pick-me-up._
+__pick-me-up__ :dart::two: Something used to improve a person’s mood or level of energy. _After a long week, I needed a pick-me-up, so I stopped by the salon to get a pedicure._ _I was so drowsy on the way to work, so I stopped by the coffee shop for a little pick-me-up._
 __pick-up line__ A conversation opener with the intent of engaging an un familiar person for romance or dating.
 __pickle__ _informal_ A particularly troublesome or difficult predicament. _Boy, am I in a pickle—I accidentally made plans to meet with two different clients at the same time today._
 __picture perfect__ :three: Exactly as desired in every detail.
 Often hyphenated. _My goodness, what a party.
 Everything was picture perfect._
 __picture postcard__
-__picture this__
+__picture this__ :two::hammer:
 __pie in the sky__ :six: An impossible, unlikely, or fanciful idea or plan.
 Often hyphenated.
 __piece by piece__ Incrementally; slowly; one piece at a time.
 In stages, gradually. _Let’s go over your exam paper, piece by piece._ _It took years, but piece by piece we turned this ramshackle old house into a real home._
 __piece of ass__
-__piece of cake__
+__piece of cake__ :dart::two: (a piece of cake) A very easy task or accomplishment. _I thought I was going to fail the test, but it turned out to be a piece of cake!_ Piece of cake, _Tom said to himself as he got ready to open the safe._
 __piece of shit__
 __piece of work__ :three: A remarkable person, achievement, or product: _“He’s a very tough piece of work” (Ted Koppel)._ _You’re a piece of work, Bertrand._
 __piece out__
 __piece something out__
 __pig in a poke__ _n_ Something purchased, accepted, or acquired without a preliminary examination.
 __piggyback on(to) (something)__ To use something said or done by someone else as the foundation for one’s own actions.
+__pigheaded__ :smiling_imp: Incredibly stubborn, narrow-minded, and often ignorant or foolish. _He’s a nice guy most of the time, but he can be really pigheaded when it comes to certain things._
 __pile up__ :two::hammer: _The bad news keeps piling up for Elon Musk._
 __pilfer from (someone or something)__
 __pill__ __1__ _slang_ An unsavory, unpleasant, or difficult person. _Tom is such a pill, but I have to work with him to get this project finished, unfortunately._
-__pillow talk__ Intimate conversations between two people in a romantic relationship when they are in bed together.
+__pillow talk__ :two: Intimate conversations between two people in a romantic relationship when they are in bed together.
+__pin (one’s) hopes on (someone or something)__ To have expectations that are tied to the success, performance, etc., of a particular person or thing. _Why are we pinning our hopes on him when we know he’s not popular enough to defeat the incumbent?_ :es: tener las esperanzas puestas en
 __pin (something) down__ _Pinned it down to two locations._
-__pin down__ :two: __2__ By extension, to try to force someone into a position where they must commit to a single, precise answer or piece of information.
+__pin down__ :three: __2__ By extension, to try to force someone into a position where they must commit to a single, precise answer or piece of information.
 In this usage, a noun or pronoun can be used between “pin” and “down.” _The president never let reporters question him long enough for them to pin him down on any issue they brought up._
 __pin-drop silence__
-__pinch__
+__pinch__ :three::smiling_imp: _slang_ __1__ _v_ To steal something.
 __pink elephants__ This term refers to hallucinations or strange imaginary things seen by people as a result of heavy drinking or the use of narcotics.
 __pinko__ :two: (commie) __1__ _n_ A communist.
 (Popular during the 1950s.) _Get out of here, you pinko!_ __2__ _mod_ Having communist tendencies; in the manner of a communist. _Get that pinko jerk out of here!_
+__pins and needles__
 __pipe down__ :two: _informal_ To become quiet and calm; to stop being loud or boisterous.
 Often said as a command. _OK, class, pipe down!
 Let’s begin our lesson, shall we?_ _Pipe down, will you, I’m on the phone._ _Syn_ be quiet, quieten down, be silent, fall silent, hush
 __pipe dream__
 __pipe up__ :two: To make oneself heard; to interrupt or interject.
 __piping hot__ :two: Very hot.
 Usually said of food that has just been taken out of the oven and has steam “piping” out of it. _Cook the casserole in the oven for 40 minutes or until it is golden brown and piping hot._ _The coffee was still piping hot._
 __piss and vinegar__
+__piss off__ :three::hammer:
-__piss off__ :two::hammer:
+__piss someone off__
+__pissant<sup>1</sup>__ _n_
+__pissant<sup>2</sup>__ _adj_
 __pisser__
 __pit stop__ :two: __2__ A pause in a journey (usually by car) to urinate, eat, rest, and/or refuel.
 (From the name of a service stop in automobile racing.) _I think we’ll pull in at the next rest area.
 I need a pit stop._
+__pitch (something) at__
 __pitch a fit__ To become very or unreasonably angry or upset; to have an outburst of rage, frustration, or ill temper. _My mom’s going to pitch a fit when she sees what happened to the car!_ _I was so embarrassed when Danny started pitching a fit in the grocery store._
 __pitch in__ :dart:
-__pitch-perfect__ Reaching or conveying the exactly right note or tone.
+__pitch-perfect__ :two: Reaching or conveying the exactly right note or tone.
 The phrase refers to music but it is often applied to writing and other things.
 __pitch/throw (someone) a curve ball__ _slang_ __1__ To mislead; deceive. __2__ To cause to be surprised, especially unpleasantly so.
-__pizzazz__ :three: Dazzling, flamboyant style, energy, or vitality.
+__pizzazz__ :four: Dazzling, flamboyant style, energy, or vitality.
 Punch; glitter and excitement.
 Energy; power. _Your performance was a little bit dull, truthfully.
 It was technically sound, but it needed more pizzazz.__Listen to the way she put pizzazz into that song!_
 __place an order__
 __place your bets__
 __plain and simple__ :two::hammer::astonished: _This was our mistake, plain and simple._